CarloMehegan/DataViz_HTML_UC/README.md

 2. Cleansing the CSVs (removing blank lines, fixing errors, anonymizing data)
 3. Remaking the site's visualizations to reflect new data

-## 0. Structure of this repository.
+## 0. Structure of this repository

 The `src` folder contains Python scripts used to collect, parse, and visualize data.
 You can find parsed and anonymized versions of the data in the `clean_data` folder.
 The `resources` folder contains assets like images, stylesheets, and Plotly files.
 The HTML files for the sites' pages are located in the main directory.
 Our DATA440-6 Project Writeup is located in the `project_proposal_writeup` folder.